Hebrew calendar: The Qumran calendar

-Many of the Dead Sea Scrolls have references to a unique calendar, used by the people there, who are often assumed to be Essenes.
+Many of the Dead Sea Scrolls have references to a unique calendar, used by the people there, who are often assumed to have been Essenes.
 The year of this calendar used the ideal Mesopotamian calendar of twelve 30-day months, to which were added 4 days at the equinoxes and solstices (cardinal points), making a total of 364 days.

-There was some ambiguity as to whether the cardinal days were at the beginning of the months or at the end, but the clearest calendar attestations give a year of four seasons, each having three months of 30, 30, and 31 days with the cardinal day the extra day at the end, for a total of 91 days, or exactly 13 weeks.
-Each season started on the 4th day of the week (Wednesday), every year.

 With only 364 days, the calendar would be very noticeably different from the actual seasons after a few years, but there is nothing to indicate what was done about this problem.
-Various suggestions have been made by scholars.
-One is that nothing was done and the calendar was allowed to change with respect to the seasons.
-Another suggestion is that changes were made irregularly, only when the seasonal anomaly was too great to be ignored any longer.
+Various scholars have suggested that nothing was done and the calendar was allowed to change with respect to the seasons, or that changes were made irregularly when the seasonal anomaly was too great to be ignored any longer.

-The writings often discuss the moon, but the calendar was not based on the movement of the moon any more than indications of the phases of the moon on a modern western calendar indicate that that is a lunar calendar.
-Recent analysis of one of the last scrolls remaining to be deciphered has revealed it relates to this calendar and that the sect used the word tekufah to identify each of the four special days marking the transitions between the seasons.